ichortower/HatMouseLacey/docs/help-spoilers.md

 They concealed the truth from the girls, and died suddenly without having told them, so Lacey never found out.
 As the product of a unique curse, her parents were a unique type of humanoid mouse; Lacey is now the only one.

-## Our kids don't look right.
-How do I fix it?

-**If you are using Unique Children**: that mod reimplements child rendering, so you will have to find the baby and toddler images in this mod's files and put them manually inside Unique Children's folder so it can display them.
-See that mod's instructions for details; I can't provide any more support than that.

-Otherwise, this mod includes a console command `mousify_child` which you can use to change your kids.
-In the SMAPI console window, type `hatmouselacey mousify_child <child's name> <number>` and press Enter to run it.
-This will transform your child permanently (but you can always run it again).
-This doesn't change the child's gender or age, just its mouseness.

-Specify the `<number>` for the child you want:

-* `-1`: not a mouse (disable child sprite modification)
-* `0`: gray mouse child
-* `1`: brown mouse child

-More colors may be added in the future.